maeklong/maeklong.github.io/Juniper/JNCIA-Cloud.md

 + (Services are always provisioned by the ISP.
 + (Services must be provisioned manually.)

+### public cloud ???
++ The cloud infrastructure is provisioned for exclusive use by a single organization comprising multiple consumers.
++ The cloud infrastructure is provisioned for exclusive use by a specific community of consumers from organizations that have shared concerns.
++ The cloud infrastructure is provisioned for open use by the general public.
++ The cloud infrastructure is a composition of two or more distinct cloud infrastructures.

 ### examples of public cloud providers ???
 + Microsoft Azure
 + Amazon Web Services